Skip to content Skip to footer

 3. Prepare for overseas travel

 Depending on your destination, check current health risks and prepare in advance in terms of recommended vaccinations.
 As well as packing plenty of sunscreen, insect repellent and even mosquito nets, consider taking an antiseptic to keep any cuts or bites clean.
+Consider making an appointment at your local Travel Clinic, available at majority of GP practices and pharmacies, to make sure you can travel stress-free.

 4. Be aware of seasonal allergies